 (see Swarm Robotics),

-the IS Uncertain Reasoning and Data Mining course by Prof.
+the AI Uncertain Reasoning and Data Mining course by Prof.

-The Scientific Director for the Specialisation in IS is
+The Scientific Director for the Specialisation in AI is

 Prof. Luca Maria Gambardella,